ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

         * `items` defines the items to use and a number letting you place multiple of it.
         * `locations` is a list of possible locations those items can be placed in.
         * Using the multi placement method, placements are picked randomly.
+    * `count` can be used to set the maximum number of items placed from the block.
+The default is 1 if using `item` and False if using `items`
+        * If a number is used it will try to place this number of items.
+        * If set to false it will try to place as many items from the block as it can.
+        * If `min` and `max` are defined, it will try to place a number of items between these two numbers at random

 ### Available Items